NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/python-packaging/index.md

  from hello1.hello2 import hello
 {{< / highlight >}}

-Finally, we need to tell `python` or rather `pip` how to install the package.
+Finally, we need to tell `Python` or rather `pip` how to install the package.
 We therefore need to create a setup.py file.

 {{< figure src="Setup.gif" width="100%" class="text-center" >}}